openlookeng/community/README.md

-# Community
+# openLooKeng Community

+Welcome to openEuler Community.

 ## Introduction

-The Community repo is to store all the information about openLooKeng Community, inclouding governance, how to contribution, SIGs(project teams), Communications and etc.
+The Community repo is to store all the information about openLooKeng Community, inclouding governance, how to contribution, Communications and etc.

+## Folders

+- content: In this folder you can find the introduction about governance of openLooKeng Community.
+The information is in English and Chinese.
+And it is synchronized to the menu Community in [openLooKeng website](openlookeng.io).

+- design: in this folder you can find the design documents to explain what information is in what files.

+## How to contribute

+When openLooKeng community is updated, the information should be updated as well here.
+If you would like to help update the information in this repo, you are very appreciated.

+Please read [How to contribute](CONTRIBUTING.md) to get detailed guidance.

+## Maintainers

+1. Fred Li(@zerodefect), since June, 2020

+2. Chen Zeng(@zengchen1024), since June, 2020

+## Contributors

+1. freesky-edward(@freesky-edward), since August, 2019

+## Contact

+To be added.

+## Meeting

+To be added.